demastri/chessable-to-pgn/ReadMe.md

       - The location that binary will look for profile data, should look something like:
       - "C:/Users/john/AppData/Local/Google/Chrome for Testing/User Data"
     - TESTING_PROFILE - the profile this browser should use - likely can leave as "Default"
+    - The next two variables can also be set via command line parameters
       - HTML_CACHE_PATH - the place that read html files will be stored - default is './html/'
         - `./html/course`
           - this is where course page html files are stored by course ID, like 24575.html
         - `./html/course/<courseID>`
           - this folder holds the retrieved html that course's chapter pages - 1/chapter
         - `./html/course/<courseID>/variation`
           - this folder holds all of the variation html files are stored 1/variation
         - `/.html/course/one-off/variation`
           - this folder holds variation htmls loaded/processed directly (see usage)
       - PGN_CACHE_PATH - the place that generated pgn files will be stored - default is './pgn/'
         - `./pgn/course`
           - this folder holds files - one per course - containing all variations as pgn, like 24575.pgn
         - `./pgn/variation`
           - this folder holds files - one per variation - containing that id's variation as pgn, like 38877075.pgn
     - Chrome for Testing Setup
-  - you will want to take the executable for Chrome for Testing (the one in CHROME_FOR_TESTING_BINARY_LOC) and run it directly.
+      - you will want to take the executable for Chrome for Testing (the one referenced in CHROME_FOR_TESTING_BINARY_LOC) and run it directly.
 A browser window will open.
 Set up a profile for testing (can be any ID you want - the point is not to use your personal profile...)
       - While in this profile, log into chessable using your credential.
 This is how selenium will access chessable.
 Once you have done this and can see your courses, etc., you can shut the browser down.

 Usage
 -